301 vs 302 Redirects: Which One Should You Use?

 Picking the wrong redirect type doesn't just create a technical inconsistency — it changes how a page performs in search:

-📊 Quick stat The most common redirect-related ranking loss traces back to permanent moves that were implemented as 302s by default, not to 301s being used incorrectly — most CMS platforms default new redirects to 302 unless you specify otherwise.
+The most common redirect-related ranking loss traces back to permanent moves that were implemented as 302s by default, not to 301s being used incorrectly.
+Most CMS platforms and page builders — including default WordPress redirect plugins before manual configuration — set new redirects to 302 unless the site owner explicitly changes it.

 Step-by-step: choosing and setting up the right one